mbuckler/personal-website/content/post/how-to-dj.md

 interested in an all-in-one DJ system.
-All-in-one DJ systems offer all of the same functionality of a DJ controller but also offer a built-in screen for viewing waveforms & browsing songs, balanced connections for connecting to professional speakers/monitors, and don't require a laptop.
+All-in-one DJ systems offer all of the same functionality of a DJ controller but also offer a built-in screen for viewing waveforms & browsing songs, balanced connections for connecting to professional speakers/monitors, physically larger controls (easier to change BPM), and don't require a laptop.
 The layout of all-in-one DJ systems is also very similar to the corresponding CDJs, which will help you become familiar with that layout.
 Finally, all-in-one DJ systems work by importing music from a USB (just like CDJs), so these systems are great for